protonemedia/laravel-analytics-event-tracking/README.md

 If you don't use Axios, you have to implement this call by yourself.

-## Broadcast Events to Google Analytics
+## Broadcast events to Google Analytics

 Add the `ShouldBroadcastToAnalytics` interface to your event and you're ready!
 You don't have to manually bind any listeners.